KC (album)

-KC is the second and last studio album by Filipina singer-songwriter KC Concepcion.
-Songs like "Tayo Na", "Takipsilim" and "Worth the Wait" are all original compositions by Concepcion.
+KC is the second and last studio album by Filipina singer-songwriter, KC Concepcion.
+It was released on April 11, 2010, under Musiko Records and Sony Music Philippines Inc..
+Songs like "Tayo Na", "Takipsilim", and "Worth the Wait", are all original compositions by Concepcion.

 The album was certified 2× Platinum in the Philippines.
 The album has twelve tracks, three of which, "Not Like the Movies", "Takipsilim" and "After the End" were released as singles.
 "Not Like the Movies" and "After the End" were written by Jaye Muller and Ben Patton, "Breathe You" was composed by Jude Gitamondoc, while "Takipsilim", "Worth the Wait", "Magandang Umaga" were written by Concepcion.

 Singles and certification

 The music video for "Not Like the Movies" was released on July 2, 2010.